 In this list, we write about the strongest bite force dog breeds.
 It’s important to know how much power is behind your dog’s bite and the dangers that come with it.
 From playing with toys, eating, and pulling open the garbage can, this is a breakdown of your dog’s bite force.
 Does your dog make this list?
 Keep reading to find out!

 22 Dog Breeds With The Strongest Bite Force

 The dogs on this list have jobs that require a higher bite force PSI.
-Due to this they are considered to be more aggressive.
-All dogs, however, have the capability of being aggressive if put into highly negative situations that induce anxiety and vulnerability.
+Due to this, they are considered to be more aggressive.
+However, all dogs can be aggressive if put into stressful situations that induce anxiety and vulnerability.

 1. Kangal – 743 PSI

 Kangal’s bite force has been measured at an average of 743 PSI.
 The Kangal is a popular dog breed in Turkey, used for defending their owners and homes.
-They have the strongest bite force out of any dog breed in the world.
-The Kangal grows to be 75-84 cm and 110-145 lbs on average.
-While this dog has a very high bite force PSI it is a gentle giant when it comes to younger children and its human family members.
+They have the strongest bite force out of any dog breed worldwide.
+The Kangal grows 75-84 cm and 110-145 lbs on average.
+While this dog has a very high bite force PSI, it is a gentle giant for younger children and its human family members.

-This breed requires proper socialization when a puppy in order to make sure it is okay with meeting strangers at an older age.
+This breed requires proper socialization and training even when they’re still a puppy to ensure it is okay to meet strangers at an older age.
 Not only is the Kangal a pup with bark and bite but it is also one of the largest dog breeds!
 For this reason, heavy-duty dog toys are a must for this pup.